 THE SUN TERRACE

 A large terrace to sunbathe on, have a shower outside, admire the village church’s ancient belltower and the fields and mountains surrounding the village.
-When night falls, you can use our telescope to look at the stars.
+When night falls, you can enjoy looking at the stars.

 The house backs onto a lovely 200m2 garden which has a lawn, a swimming pool (4x2 meters) and several trees.
 It includes an eating area with a barbecue, a ping-pong table, sunbeds, a hammock and a swing for the little ones.
 We also have a 4x2 meter Simming Pool available from April to September, both included.
 The rest of the year it is covered and cannot be used.

 Three complete bathrooms: two with bath and shower (one of them belonging to "La Petite Suite" bedroom), and one with shower.